ChangeWindows/Content/desktop/99999.md

 - Command Prompt has improved font selection, international characters rendering, cursor rendering and hiding improvements, background color pointing improvements and improved scrolling
 - Improvements to OneCore
 - The emoji set has been completely revamped
-- The default emoji’s are no longer grey, but yellow
+- The default emojis are no longer grey, but yellow
 - Windows 10 Education is now supported for the Windows Insider Preview
 - Improved performance for Japanse IME
 - The Windows build number is now synced between desktop and Mobile